 |Tri-Tip||3 to 5 pounds||1 to 1 3/4 hours||1 3/4 to 2 1/4 hours||2 1/4 to 2 3/4 hours|

 Of course, this list wouldn't be complete without mentioning hot dogs and hamburgers.
-Most hot dogs are packaged already cooked, so they only need a few minutes (5 to 7) on the grill to get hot and a bit of char.
-Hamburgers should be seared over high heat for 2 minutes on each side, and then add 2 to 3 minutes for every level of doneness (so add about 4 minutes for medium and 6 minutes for well done).
+Most hot dogs are packaged already cooked, so they only need a few minutes (five to seven) on the grill to get hot and a bit of char.
+Hamburgers should be seared over high heat for two minutes on each side, and then add two to three minutes for every level of doneness (so add about four minutes for medium and six minutes for well done).

 Pork chops and steaks should be cooked over direct heat (although thicker cuts can be moved to indirect heat to finish cooking) and flipped halfway through.
 Roasts should be cooked over indirect heat, placed fat-side up, and cooked to medium (versus well done) for best results.
 For a tenderloin, cook as you would a steak (including searing) until the internal temperature reaches 145 F.

 |Cut||Thickness||When Fully Cooked||Medium (145 F)||Well (170 F)|

 |Chops||3/4 to 2 inches||10 to 12 minutes||14 to 19 minutes|